ElDiVer/WhoisLibrary/README.md

 WhoisLibrary
 ==================

-This is a java library that provides a basic and simple api to perform whois requests.
+This is a java library that provides a simple yet powerful api to perform whois requests.
 It's currently in alpha status.

 The requests it can perform actually are only for the following domains:
 * .com